rust-lang/blog.rust-lang.org/posts/inside-rust/2021-05-15-What-the-error-handling-project-group-is-working-towards.md

 ## Error Handling Tomorrow

-Eventually we'd like to get to a place where the default tools you reach for when error handling in rust all do the right thing and fully leverage the `Error` trait's design.
+Eventually we'd like to get to a place where the default tools you reach for when error handling in Rust all do the right thing and fully leverage the `Error` trait's design.
 Unwrapping a type that implements the `Error` trait will preserve the original error as a `dyn Error` which is then available in the panic hook.
 Printing a full error report will be easy to do and obvious.
 With these changes in place it will hopefully be quite difficult to accidentally discard information when reporting errors.

 Our plan to fix these issues is two-fold: